 How much of my time will it involve?

 Accredited referees can choose a permanent position on any roster or a casual / fill-in referee on any shift.
 Shifts run every day of the week.
-There is a maximum of 3 week day shifts and 1 Saturday shift per week.

 What is the minimum age for a referee at Nunawading?